mscharley/mscharley.github.io/_posts/2012-03-09-monkey-patch-name-ie.markdown

 ---

 One of the better [ways of detecting an object's type name in Javascript][so-name-of-object] is `obj.constructor.name`.
+It's also the way that the Drupal states API does it.
 Unfortunately, Internet Explorer doesn't support the non-standardised, though rather standard [`Function.name`][Function.name] property.

 So, here's how to monkey patch it into IE9 and above.
 IE8 doesn't support [`defineProperty`][defineProperty] properly and earlier versions don't support